-Can I put Poliwood decking directly on a concrete patio?
+Can I put Poliwood Decking directly on a concrete patio?

 All decking products should ideally maintain a minimum of 50mm between the bottom of the deck substructure/joists and the ground.
 The deck design must allow unrestricted airflow under at least half of its perimeter to permit adequate ventilation.

-How many colours & profiles are there?
+How many colours and profiles are there?

-How do I fix down my Poliwood decking boards?
+How do I fix down my Poliwood Decking boards?

-Does Poliwood Splinter?
+Does Poliwood Decking splinter?

-Can Poliwood be used by the ocean?
+Can Poliwood Decking be used by the ocean?

-Yes it can be, due to its makeup it is unaffected by the salt in the air.
+Most definitely.
+Due to its makeup it is unaffected by the salt in the air.

 How can I melt ice off my Poliwood Deck?

-Calcium chloride or rock salt can be used to melt ice and snow on Poliwood decking.
+Calcium chloride or rock salt can be used to melt ice and snow on Poliwood Decking.
 Care should be taken to rinse off when the weather makes this practical.
 Use plastic shovels (never metal) to remove snow and ice.
 A metal shovel can possibly chip the decking surface and void the warranty.

-Can I sand my Poliwood Deck?
+Can I sand my Poliwood deck?

-No.Poliwood Decking should never be sanded.
-Sanding will change the appearance and protective qualities of the Poliwood material and will void the warranty with respect to any condition caused by sanding
+No, Poliwood Decking should never be sanded.
+Sanding will change the appearance and protective qualities of the Poliwood Decking material and will void the warranty with respect to any condition caused by sanding.

-Is Poliwood made from Recycled material?
+Is Poliwood Decking made from recycled material?

-Will Poliwood products weather (fade/change colour)?
+Will Poliwood Decking products weather (fade/change colour)?

-Is Poliwood slippery when wet?
+Is Poliwood Decking slippery when wet?

-What length sizes does Poliwood come in?
+What length sizes does Poliwood Decking come in?